Zynga teases its first sneak peek at animal breeding in FarmVille 3

 Three top investment pros open up about what it takes to get your video game funded.

-It’s a highly anticipated game because FarmVille has been installed more than 700 million times across Facebook, web, and mobile platforms since the first game came out in 2009.
+It’s a highly anticipated game, because FarmVille has been installed more than 700 million times across Facebook, web, and mobile platforms since the first came out in 2009.

 Zynga followed up the original with FarmVille 2, FarmVille 2: Country Escape, and FarmVille 2: Tropic Escape.
-With this one, Zynga turned to its Zynga Helsinki team to reinvent the classic farm-building genre with “modern mechanics of mobile gaming.”
+With the third, Zynga turned to its Zynga Helsinki team to reinvent the classic farm-building genre with “modern mechanics of mobile gaming.”

 The last we heard from Zynga, FarmVille 3 had been delayed from the third quarter to the fourth quarter.
 That still means the launch could happen as early as October 1 or as late as December 31.